 • Career Services: SoFi offers career services from Korn Ferry, whenever you need them.

 The last thing you want is to be buried in a mountain of actual paperwork.
 Look for lenders that offer a short, simple, online form.

-9. What’s the Lender’s Rep?
+9. What’s the Lender’s Reputation?

+Make sure to do your due diligence on any potential lender.
 A quick Google search should provide some online reviews and media coverage of the lender, which can help you understand how legit the company is.